olegpshenin/UWO/README.md

 # UWO
 This project is a set of small tools which simplifies your workflow.

-1. **Raycast Targets Maanger**: a tool that allows you to easily manage raycast target properties in any size UI systems.
+1. **Raycast Targets Manager**: a tool that allows you to easily manage raycast target properties in any size UI systems.
 >Saved huge amount of time, especialy for unchecking raycast target inside TextMeshProUGUI component (it is inside folded menu).
 <br>